-(Fig 13c). ensemble members below 5% with the exception of the southwestern top of Norwayregionalis in all Likewise, the contribution to heavy precipitation.
 The main differences with respect to global projections occurred over Norway and the Iberian Peninsula, two hotspots of AR impact in Europe.
-Over Iberia, the distribution of AR-related heavy precipitation was clearly modulated by topographic structures, including the Sistema Central Plateau, the Sierra Morena mountains, and the Penibaetic orogenic system.
+Over Iberia, the distribution of AR-related heavy 630 precipitation was clearly modulated by topographic structures, including the Sistema Central Plateau, the Sierra Morena mountains, and the Penibaetic orogenic system.
 These valleys and ridges will lead to zonal bands of high and low increases in AR precipitation over Iberia in the future.
 Over Norway, our regional ensemble did not predict a robust climate change signal for the frequency of ARF, %AMP, %95P, or %TP (Fig. 8).
-Global CMIP5 models indicated an increase in the regional %TP and %95P of at least 10-20% according to RCP8.5 (Gao et al.,2016, Fig. 9 therein).
+Global CMIP5 models indicated an increase in the regional %TP and 635 %95P of at least 10-20% according to RCP8.5 (Gao et al., 2016, Fig. 9 therein).
 In our regional model, %AMP was either negative or positive, depending on the global model, and thus did not yield a clear signal (Fig. 12b).

-Our finding that ARs from south of 45°N have an increased presence over Europe in the future high emission scenario points to larger scale atmospheric circulation changes.
-Such change could be related to changes in the low level Jet stream (Gao et al., 2016) and/or indicate systematic changes in regional weather systems (Pasquier et a., 2018).
-Our finding that in a future high-emission scenario AR from south of 45°N will be more common over Europe than AR from >60°N points to larger-scale atmospheric circulation in the parent global models.
-While such changes cannot be analyzed in our limited area model, it can be proposed that they are related to changes in the low-level jet stream
+Our finding that in a future high-emission scenario AR from south of 45°N will be more common over 640 Europe than AR from >60°N points to larger-scale atmospheric circulation in the parent global models.
+While such changes cannot be analyzed in our limited area model, it can be proposed that they are related to changes in the low-level jet streamstorm track (Gao et al., 2016Zappa et al., 2013) and/or systematic changes in regional weather systems (Pasquier et al., 2018).

-(Gao et al., 2016) and/or systematic changes in regional weather systems (Pasquier et a., 2018).
-At least in the southern Hemisphere a poleward shift of ARs has been reported for the recent decades (Ma et al., 2020).
-The authors suggested internal variations of basin scale sea surface temperatures as likely reasons.